core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The OSCORE header compression defined in Section 6 of {{RFC8613}} is used, with the following differences.

-* The payload of the OSCORE message SHALL encode the ciphertext of the COSE object.
-In the group mode, the ciphertext above is concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.
+* The payload of the OSCORE message SHALL encode the ciphertext of the COSE_Encrypt0 object.
+In the group mode, the ciphertext above is concatenated with the value of the COSE_CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

 * This specification defines the usage of the sixth least significant bit, called the "Group Flag", in the first byte of the OSCORE option containing the OSCORE flag bits.
 This flag bit is specified in {{iana-cons-flag-bits}}.